yashkys/Code-Crusaders/README.md

 ## How we built it
 The App was built using Java Language on Android Studio and Swift on XCode.
 The Frameworks used are Firebase, UIkit and HealthKit.
 ## Challenges we ran into
-Integrating with Third-Party APIs: FitLife may need to integrate with third-party APIs, such as Google Fit API for step tracking or nutrition APIs for recipe recommendations.
+Integrating with Third-Party APIs: StayFit may need to integrate with third-party APIs, such as Google Fit API for step tracking or nutrition APIs for recipe recommendations.
 These integrations can pose challenges in terms of API documentation, compatibility, and data consistency.

 ## Accomplishments that we're proud of
 Working together as team is one of the best parts of this project.